 But a number of factors, including availability of funding, government regulations and capacity, affect their ability to deliver housing directly.
 As a result, many councils have sought different innovative approaches.

 In a previous report, Strength in Numbers, Centre for London explored the restrictions on local authority sources of funding for affordable housing and concluded that cross-borough collaborations can help enhance the overall numbers of affordable homes delivered across the capital.

 Building on these findings, this project will review the ways in which the capital’s boroughs are taking an ever more active role in boosting housing delivery.
 We will review the range of approaches being taken and examine the legislative, financial and behavioural challenges facing them.

 - Can boroughs help boost supply in the context of a private sector slowdown?

 - What do they, the GLA and Government need to do to unlock this potential?

 - What are the threats and opportunities for these new approaches and how can Boroughs ensure that risk and reward are shared evenly?

-The research will be published in a report launching in summer 2018.
+The research will be published in a report on Wednesday 18 July.